-Speak Music’s Muse is one of the first Alexa car accessories to hit the market.
-All you do is connect the small device to your iPhone or Android phone using Bluetooth.
+Speak Music’s Muse was one of the first Alexa car accessories to hit the market, and it’s now in its second generation.
+All you do is connect the small device to your iPhone or Android-powered phone using Bluetooth.
 From there, you can use all of Alexa’s regular functions.
-You can also control your car’s auto functions, like skipping songs and boosting volume by connecting to the car’s display through Bluetooth, USB, or auxiliary inputs.
-Though there isn’t any official word, it looks like the Muse may be discontinued in the near future, so you may want to take that into consideration before making a purchase.
+You can also control your car’s audio functions, like skipping songs and boosting volume, by connecting to the car’s display through Bluetooth, USB, or auxiliary inputs.

 Amazon has come out with its own answer to Alexa auto accessories with the Echo Auto.
 The boxy device plugs into your car’s USB port or lighter, then you use the Alexa app to set it up.
-The device allows you to use all of Alexa’s regular functions, including hands-free calling, and has a mute button for the mic.
-Availability for the Echo Auto is currently limited to certain Amazon customers by invitation, though it may open up to everyone else soon.
+The device allows you to use all of Alexa’s regular functions, including hands-free calling, and it has a mute button for the mic.
+It has eight microphones to hear commands over road noise, so you won’t need to shout “play Blink 182!” four times before “Aliens Exist” comes on.

 Garmin Speak stands out among other Alexa car devices for two reasons.
-First, it has a display that shows turn-by-turn navigation, which is super handy for the directionally impaired.
-Second, it mounts to your car’s window, so it doesn’t clutter up your dash.
-It connects to your phone through Bluetooth and its own app and gives you access to all of Alexa’s features.
+First, it has a display that shows turn-by-turn navigation directions, which is super handy for the directionally stunted.
+Second, it mounts to your car’s windshield, so it doesn’t clutter up your air vents and it won’t leave glue marks on your dashboard.
+It connects to your phone through Bluetooth and its own app, and gives you access to all of Alexa’s features.

 - This adorable, cheap Amazon gaming keyboard is better than name brands

 - Windows 11 review: A new era has arrived

 - Windows 11 vs. Windows 10: Should you upgrade?